1. Support

 Important: The downloaded file is dedicated to the checkpoint that it was downloaded for.
 It is named UptrendsCheckpoints<name>.zip, where <name> is the name of your checkpoint.
 Use the download only for this checkpoint and download files for other checkpoints individually.

-5. Follow the steps (starting after the download) in the knowledge base article Install a Docker private checkpoint.
+5. Follow the steps (starting after the download) in the knowledge base article Install a Docker checkpoint.

 The checkpoint is now available for use meaning that it will appear on a monitor’s Checkpoints tab and in the list of monitors when running a quick test directly from the monitor using the Test now button.